prog4biol/pfb2019/README.md

 | set.union(sets)                       | returns the union of set and the other provided sets |
 | set.update(set2)                      | update set with the union of set and set2 |

 <p>&nbsp;</p>

+# Iterables

+@sep some theory and general ideas to solidify previous section

+@sep comparision between iterables and sequences, dir()

 I/O and Files
 =============